 Personal bankruptcy in Alberta is a complex legal process.
 If you live in Alberta and have concerns about your debt, contact a Bankruptcy Trustee to fully review your situation.
 Licensed by the federal government, these Trustees offer free initial consultations to answer any of your questions regarding bankruptcy or other financial options that may be available to you.

 Call us or come into any one of our 12 Alberta locations for a free consultation.
 We will help solve your money problems and address any debts or other concerns that might lead to personal bankruptcy.
-We'll discuss all your options, including filing a Consumer Proposal in Alberta.
+We'll discuss all your options, including filing a Consumer Proposal.

-Who can file bankruptcy or make a proposal in Alberta?
+Who can file bankruptcy or a consumer proposal in Alberta?

-You can file bankruptcy or make a proposal in Alberta if:
+You can file bankruptcy or a consumer proposal if:

 you are not presently in bankruptcy and;